c6o/docs/content/guides/provisioners.md

 The manifest contains sections used by a *provisioner* for installing, removing, and updating applications, sections for configuring internal and external access to the application, service interfaces, and status.
 More information on the manifest can be found [here](/reference/appspec.md).

-A Provisioner is a npm package used by the c6o platform to install, remove, and reconfigure applications.
-The Provisioner module is accessed both by the  CLI and the c6o system via the Marina desktop, Store and Navstation applications.
+A Provisioner is an npm package used by the c6o platform to install, remove, and reconfigure applications.
+The Provisioner module is accessed both by the  CLI and the c6o system via the Marina desktop, Store and NavStation applications.

 ## Architecture

 The provisioning system is illustrated below.
 The c6o Application controller watches application specs.
 When an application changes the App Controller uses the Provisioner Manager to download an NPM module, and instantiate the provisioner implementation.
 It then call the appropriate action methods needed to handle the event.

 For example, the application controller may detect a CREATE event when a new application spec is added.
 The event handler uses the Provisioner Manager to download and instantiate the provisioner for that application.
 In a separate process, it calls the provisioner to perform the action.
-The Provisioner generates the needed k8s resources such as a deployment, service, and pvc as shown to install the application.
+The Provisioner generates the needed k8s resources such as Deployment, Service, and PVC as shown to install the application.

 ```mermaid
 graph TD